December-ways 1864 | Dawn to Noon | Cupola

 1:00

-All along the northern corridor the listener hears a new light in the trees.
+All along the northern corridor the listener hears the sound of new light in trees.

 1:23